 Extensive tender process executed

-Emelie Öhlander and Morten Pedersen from NIRAS supported the entire process concerning CO2 offsetting.
-Their activities included identifying and engaging interested clean energy project developers, NGOs and Airport Carbon Accreditation, an international voluntary accreditation system for airports.
+Morten Pedersen from NIRAS supported the entire process concerning CO2 offsetting.
+His activities included identifying and engaging interested clean energy project developers, NGOs and Airport Carbon Accreditation, an international voluntary accreditation system for airports.

 Building on this initial step, the NIRAS team developed the requirements for high-quality projects suitable for CO2 offsetting, which also aligned with the expectations and needs of Copenhagen Airport.
 In close cooperation with the Airport, a major tender process for candidate projects was conducted.
 Following analysis of the project bids and their capacity for carbon offsetting, NIRAS made its recommendation to Copenhagen Airport, which recently entered into an agreement with NEXUS, an international NGO specialized in Southeast Asia.

 Copenhagen Airport will achieve its CO2-neutral goals through a project that distributes energy-efficient cookstoves in Laos.
 The project will be of particular benefit to the climate as each energy-efficient cookstove consumes 40 percent less fuel as compared to the use of the previous primitive cookstoves or simply cooking on an open fire.
 The new cookstoves provide a smaller CO2 discharge as well as a better economy for families in Laos.
 In the case of the Airport’s project, more than 270,000 energy-efficient cookstoves have already been sold.